Satellite navigation: Principles

 Part of an orbiting satellite's broadcast includes its precise orbital data.
-Originally, the US Naval Observatory (USNO) continuously observed the precise orbits of these satellites.
+Originally, the US Naval Observatory (USNO) continuously observed the precise orbits of the GPS.
 As a satellite's orbit deviated, the USNO sent the updated information to the satellite.
 Subsequent broadcasts from an updated satellite would contain its most recent ephemeris.

 Modern systems are more direct.
 The satellite broadcasts a signal that contains orbital data (from which the position of the satellite can be calculated) and the precise time the signal was transmitted.
-Orbital data include a rough almanac for all satellites to aid in finding them, and a precise ephemeris for this satellite.
+Orbital data include a rough almanac for all satellites to aid in finding them, and a precise ephemeris for this satellite (determined with the help of ground stations).
 The orbital ephemeris is transmitted in a data message that is superimposed on a code that serves as a timing reference.
 The satellite uses an atomic clock to maintain synchronization of all the satellites in the constellation.
 The receiver compares the time of broadcast encoded in the transmission of three (at sea level) or four (which allows an altitude calculation also) different satellites, measuring the time-of-flight to each satellite.
 Several such measurements can be made at the same time to different satellites, allowing a continual fix to be generated in real time using an adapted version of trilateration: see GNSS positioning calculation for details.